RyanVerhey/html-to-hash/README.md

-# html-to-hash
+# HTML to Hash
-Ruby library for turning HTML into a hash
+A Ruby library for turning HTML into a hash.
+Give it a URL and it will give you a hash back.